Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

 \subsection{Conversation and medium}

-Interlocutors co-construct communication, incorporating context such as language choices, personal knowledge, and social roles and identities to negotiate shared meaning~\cite{carragher2024coconstructedcomm}.
-Conversation is co-constructed~\cite{carragher2024coconstructedcomm,ruhlemann2007ConversationContext} dialogue between two or more participants~\cite{yeomans2023guide_to_convo_research, yeomans2022convo_circumplex, brooks2025talk} where turn-taking~\cite{sacks1974turntaking_fundamental, stivers2009turntaking_universal} and its coordination~\cite{meyer2023timing_natural_convo,ruhlemann2007ConversationContext} is a fundamental feature.
-Some work defines conversation as a sub-genre of communication that is face-to-face, spoken, and synchronous, permitting investigation of acoustic and prosodic language features.
-Despite the persistence of turn-taking as fundamental, this perspective excludes live texting~\cite{azios_clinical_2023,azios2023textingconvos} and conversations in formal texts, such as novels.
-Another thread of conversation research focuses on clinical implications for individuals with medical conditions (e.g., conversation analysis in aphasia~\cite{azios_clinical_2023} and traumatic brain injury~\cite{azios2018convo_analysis_tbi}) or the qualities of patient-provider conversation~\cite{ross2020story_arcs_serious_illness}.
-This clinical work typically derives from face-to-face spoken conversation that is analyzed acoustically using audio or video signals or converted to written transcriptions.
+Conversation is co-constructed~\cite{carragher2024coconstructedcomm,ruhlemann2007ConversationContext} dialogue between two or more participants~\cite{yeomans2023guide_to_convo_research, yeomans2022convo_circumplex, brooks2025talk} where turn-taking~\cite{sacks1974turntaking_fundamental, stivers2009turntaking_universal} and its coordination~\cite{meyer2023timing_natural_convo,ruhlemann2007ConversationContext} are fundamental features.
 Broadly, we construe conversation to include forms of dialogue or discourse that vary beyond the face-to-face, spoken modality.
-Thus, conversation substrates include spoken or naturalistic conversation, texting or direct message conversation, fictional or scripted conversation, and discussion forum conversation or microblogging.
-Conversation is also affected by the modality~\cite{boudin2024multimodal_feedback_in_convo} and the technology on which it transmits~\cite{williams1974tv_technology_culture,mcluhan1964medium}, so our broad definition facilitates exploration across mediums in which conversational text plays different roles, and where the medium may facilitate those differences in conversation structure and function.
+Thus, conversation substrates include spoken or naturalistic conversation, texting or direct messages, fictional or scripted conversation, and discussion forums.
+Conversation is also affected by the modality~\cite{boudin2024multimodal_feedback_in_convo} and the technology through that transmits it~\cite{williams1974tv_technology_culture,mcluhan1964medium}, so our broad definition facilitates exploration across mediums where the medium may facilitate differences in conversation structure and function.